Primary

 Start in a deep, wide squat with hands touching the ground.
 Drive through your whole foot and reach arms overhead for extra height.
 Land softly back in the deep squat position.

-Want Frog Jump in your program?
+See where Frog Jump fits in your weekly plan

 Stand with feet wider than shoulders, toes turned out.